FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Radio/1981/1981-02-01-radio-clyde-the-civic-hall-falkirk.md

 title: Radio Clyde &#124; 1 February 1981
 maintitle: Radio Clyde
 subtitle: The Civic Hall, Falkirk
-description: Lena appeared on Radio Clyde as the professional artiste as part of the final of their cabaret act talent contest called Starshot?
-Possibly held at Falkirk Civic Hall.
+description: Starshot a talent contest to discover new cabaret acts was broadcast possibly from Falkirk Civic Hall.
+Lena Zavaroni performed as the professional artiste for part of the programmme.
+post_description: Starshot a talent contest to discover new cabaret acts was broadcast possibly from Falkirk Civic Hall.
+Lena Zavaroni performed as the professional artiste for part of the programmme.
 image: /assets/images/radio/radio Clyde.png
 categories: [Radio Clyde, OnThisDay1February]
 ---